 An epic enthralling road to Cortes Pass

-Paso de Cortés is a high mountain pass at an elevation of 3.692m (12,112ft) above the sea level located on the boundary of Puebla and State of Mexico, in Mexico.
-It’s one of the highest roads of the country.
+Paso de Cortés is a high mountain pass at an elevation of 3.692m (12,112ft) above sea level located on the boundary between Puebla and the State of Mexico, in Mexico.
+It’s one of the highest roads in the country.

 Paso de Cortés